-The climate change is an important issue for transnational corporations because they are important carbon emitters and low carbon investors.
-In fact, transnational corporations generate problems and solutions to climate change [UNCTAD 2010, p.
-99].
 There are many drivers of foreign direct investment, but the environment and climate change cause the appearance of new determinants for low carbon foreign investment.
-For example, the investors' pressure, the stakeholders' expectations and business trends play an important role in the low carbon activities of transnational corporations.
+For example, the investors' pressure, the stakeholders' expectations and business trends play an important role in the low carbon activities of transnational corporations and implication in activities of social responsibility [M. Kubenka, R. Myskova, 2009, p.
+324].

-The transnational corporations have many possibilities to support the low carbon economy: (1) the development of R&D in hard and soft technologies and the upgrade of the technologies and the process in order to promote the reduction of GHG emissions; (2) the creation and promotion of low carbon products and services like electric cars, power-saving electronics or renewable energy equipment;(3) the local suppliers of transnational corporations can be persuaded or supported to use lowcarbon technologies and local customers can be assisted in order to reduce the GHG emissions; (4) the launch of social responsibility programs in order to change the behavior of customers regarding the environment protection and climate change.
+The transnational corporations have many possibilities to support the low carbon economy: (1) the development of R&D in hard and soft technologies and the upgrade of the technologies and the process in order to promote the reduction of GHG emissions; (2) the creation and promotion of low carbon products and services like electric cars, power-saving electronics or renewable energy equipment;(3) the local suppliers of transnational corporations can be persuaded or supported to use low-carbon technologies and local customers can be assisted in order to reduce the GHG emissions; (4) the launch of social responsibility programs in order to change the behaviour of customers regarding the environment protection and climate change.
+According with UNCTAD, low-carbon FDI flows in major low-carbon business fields (renewable, recycling and low-carbon technology manufacturing) amounted to \$90 billion in 2009 [UNCTAD 2010, p.
+99].

-In order to support the efforts of transnational corporations, the public authorities have many initiatives.
+In order to support the efforts of transnational corporations, the public authorities must play the catalyst role in order to move towards low carbon economy.
+The public authorities must integrate "green and responsible" elements in the foreign investment promotion strategies.
+The strategies used are different because the main objectives are different: climate change adaptation and mitigation, the development of the renewable energy or green energy sector, the development low carbon sectors like services.
+The public authorities have many instruments for use to achieve these goals.
 For example, in countries like China, India and Korea, low-carbon special economic zones have been set up and some GHG mitigation targets are imposed for companies that profit by sustainable infrastructure and incentives framework.

-4 The climate change related products and Social responsible investors
+4 The climate change related products and social responsible investors

 The financial innovation is a reality of the last twenty years and the climate change determined the launch of the many products and the set up of many investment strategies.
-The climate change related products and investment strategies are considered to be a part of "green investment" which is classified as a part of social responsible investment (SRI) world [Deutsche Asset Management, 2007]
+The climate change related products and investment strategies are considered to be a part of "green investment" which is classified as a part of social responsible investment (SRI) world [Deutsche Asset Management, 2007].